 The BadAss Cane book is both a great starting place for cane beginners and a valuable resource for experienced martial artists.
 It includes both basic and advanced techniques as well as a general review of cane issues.
 Stances, grips, strikes, chokes and movement are discussed in some detail.
 All techniques are illustrated and presented in a fun, albeit sometime profane, manner.
 The book also includes the entire Self Defense 101 seminar.
 Even the toughest and most experienced fighter might learn something.

-We offer two cane options, the BadAss Cane and the Training Cane.
+We offer the BadAss Cane and the Training Cane.
 The Training Cane is a stripped down version of the same strong, 36 inch long, 3/4 inch thick hickory cane with a trimmed down crook.
 You probably won’t find a tougher, more reasonable cane on the web.
 The BadAss Cane is a strong, 36 inch long, 3/4 inch thick hickory cane that’s been modified for better use as a weapon.
 The crook has been cut down, the hand grip has been extended, and a heavyweight ferrule is placed on the bottom.
 And it’s painted black, ’cause black is cool.
 There is nothing that will keep this cane from going through metal detectors or keep it from qualifying as a necessary disabled appliance.

 Even if you never need your cane to fight off Ninjas or Zombies, it’s still a cool thing carry.
 It gives you a little more stability after you’ve had a few.
 It can make you look sophisticated or a little scary.
 I started carrying a cane after a knee injury and now I almost never go out without one.